 - General Electric (GE) – GE has developed a carbon capture research program which helped design and construct 13 CO2 capture solutions (CCS) demonstration projects around the world.
 Founded 1892.
 Market Capitalization: $109 Billion as of 04/21.

 Energy Storage Systems: Energy storage is another sector of the clean energy market that finds itself in vested interest from governments and investors.
-Through government policy objectives and private sector initiative, the general populace can expect a heavy shift towards renewable source-based power generation in the coming decade.
+Through government policy objectives and private sector initiatives, the general populace can expect a heavy shift towards renewable source-based power generation in the coming decade.
 However, currently, the infrastructure does not exist to properly store a surplus of this form of energy for a reliable grid.
 Power production via photovoltaics, wind power, or hydropower is based upon multiple uncontrollable variables, making storage solutions for them very crucial to meet consumer demand.
-Energy storage solutions is especially prevalent among electric vehicles, which suffers from consumer anxiety about mileage.
-Expanding energy storage in electric vehicles will allow for greater confidence and acceptance in the shift to clean energy related transportation.
+Energy storage solutions are especially prevalent among electric vehicles, which suffer from consumer anxiety about mileage.
+Expanding energy storage in electric vehicles will allow for greater confidence and acceptance in the shift to clean energy-related transportation.
 Much of the innovation in this sector concerns the usage of batteries, such as Carnot and rechargeable, to properly maintain collected energy.
 As of 2019, the market for battery storage for energy storage solutions is sitting at a $7.06 billion market capitalization with an expected compounded annual growth rate of 20.4% from 2019-2027.
 Notable publicly traded companies currently operating in this market include:

 - QuantamScape (QS) – QuantamScape, in partnership with Volkswagen, produces solid state lithium metal batteries that have increase cell energy density, prolonged life, and incur lower cost of production compared to typical lithium-ion batteries.
 Founded 2010.
 Market Capitalization: $17.53 Billion as of 04/21.